JoanBalado/MReye/README.md

 ```bash
 python -m MReye /media/start_directory ~/subjects_list.txt sufix t1_ax z [-30,-20,-10,0,10,20,30] ~/out_directory
 ```
-Where subjects list is just a text file with the name of each subject...
+Where subjects list is just a text file with the name of each subject.

 # 4. License